-^{}Note: The holidays above are staff-observed holidays.
+\Note: The holidays above are staff-observed holidays.
+Course access will remain available 24/7/365.

 ENROLLMENT PERIODS

 The Academy of World Education operates under an open enrollment period.
 With our distance education, asynchronous format, students will be able to enroll at their leisure.